ISI-apex/casper-utils/README.md

     nidXXXXX
     $ ssh nidXXXXX

-Build the CFD app (on Theta, must do this on worker node!):
+Build the CFD app (On Theta, must do this on worker node!
+On Summit, must do tihs on the batch node!):

     $ cd casper-utils/exp/apps/casper/cahnhilliard
     $ mkdir build